Women/Children Blogs & Reports

 Sarah Small and Deb Lancaster Frontline essential workers were lauded as heroes in 2020 during the onset of the COVID-19 pandemic, but ultimately, little was done by way of supporting such workers.
 This meant that [...]

-Sarah Small and Debra Lancaster Many New Jersey parents breathed a sigh of relief upon receiving their Child Tax Credit Payments in late 2021.
-Our new report at the Rutgers Center for Women and Work, [...]
+By Sarah Small and Debra Lancaster.
+Many New Jersey parents breathed a sigh of relief upon receiving their Child Tax Credit Payments in late 2021.
+Our new report at the Rutgers Center for Women and Work, in partnership with the New Jersey State Policy Lab [...]

 Caring for Our Families during COVID-19: Costly Decisions for New Jersey Parents